ethanyanjiali/deep-vision/mnist/tensorflow/README.md

-# MNIST - Keras
+# MNIST - TensorFlow

-This directory contains the Keras implementation of famous classification models using public MNIST dataset
+This directory contains the TensorFlow implementation of famous classification models using public MNIST dataset

 ## Directory Structure